Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 - Maryland and its opponents have gone over the current 53-point total in eight of 11 games this season.

-- In 30% of Rutgers' games this season (3/10), the teams combined to score more than Saturday's total of 53.
+- So far this season, 30% of Rutgers' games (3/10) have had more combined points than Saturday's total of 53.

-- The two teams combine to average 47 points per game, six less than the total in this contest.
+- Saturday's over/under is six points higher than the combined 47 PPG average of the two teams.

-- This contest's over/under is 4.1 points under the 57.1 these two squads combine to give up per game in 2021.
+- The 57.1 points per game these two squads have surrendered to opponents this season are 4.1 more than the 53 over/under in this contest.

-- The Terrapins and their opponents have scored an average of 58 points per game in 2021, five more than Saturday's total.
+- The average total in Terrapins games this season is 58, five points more than Saturday's total of 53.

 - The 46.7 PPG average total in Scarlet Knights games this season is 6.3 points fewer than this game's over/under.